Careers

 Personal Guidance

-We offer all of our students the opportunity for independent and impartial careers advice and guidance through our work with Mrs John from Prospects.
-All students will receive at least three separate careers advice sessions at key transition points [Year 9 options, Year 11 Post-16 pathways and Year 13 post-18 pathways].
-There is an opportunity for a ‘drop in’ advice session for any students who have further career related questions.
+We offer all of our students impartial careers advice and guidance through our work with Mrs. John from Prospects.
+All students will receive at least three careers advice sessions at key transition points [Year 7, Year 9, Year 11, Year 12 and 13 (offered)].
+There is always an opportunity for a ‘drop in’ advice session for students who require further career related advice.
 Students and parents/carers are welcome to contact Mr Moss directly if they wish to discuss any careers questions or book additional careers advice.

 https://nationalcareers.service.gov.uk/

-GET INVOLVED: Students and parents/carers are welcome to contact Mr Moss in advance to arrange ‘drop in’ sessions during lunch times.
+GET INVOLVED: Students and parents/carers are welcome to contact Mr Moss in advance to arrange ‘drop in’ sessions during lunch times for their child.

 Career and Labour Market Information [LMI]

-In an ever-changing economic environment it is important to stay informed and up-to-date about labour market information (LMI).
+In an ever changing economic environment it is important to stay informed and up-to-date about labour market information (LMI).
+All year groups will have a dedicated LMI assembly regarding up-to-date information on the UK labour market, for example skills gaps and job satisfaction rates.

-The website below gives up-to-date LMI for students, parents/carers and teachers.
-Search for any LA from the drop-down list.
+The website below gives up-to-date regional Labour Market Profiles for students, parents/carers and teachers.
+Search for any LA from the drop down list.

 https://www.nomisweb.co.uk/reports/lmp/la/contents.aspx

-To gain specific information on an industry, use the link below to Career Smart.
+To gain specific labour market information on an industry, the link below to Career Smart.
 It has a wealth of information on pay, jobs with the longest and shortest working weeks with a breakdown of employment in each sector for all the standard occupational roles.

 https://careersmart.org.uk/industries

-Parents/carers that want to find out more about careers and how to help their child(ren), use the link below to iCould.
+For parents/carers that want to find out more about careers and how to help their child(ren) make informed decisions, please use the link below to iCould.
 Their online guides regarding key decision points outline the options open at each key stage and feature information to help inform your child(ren)’s decision-making.
-The second link allows parents/carers and students to explore potential careers.
+The second link has a range of career specific videos allowing parents/carers and students to explore potential careers.

 https://icould.com/information-for-parents